jacoboromerodiaz/video-retrieval-cvpr/README.md

 TODO

+> Might be changed to using LLM to expand queries/structured output and use last hidden state

 #### Cross-attention transfomer

 The VJEPA paper explicitly validates that 4 blocks is sufficient for attentive probing on top of frozen V-JEPA features across multiple hard benchmarks